 Alazar Yirgu was expecting a normal day when he arrived for his shift at Cascade Behavioral Health Hospital on Aug.
 1. Instead, he left on a stretcher that Sunday night, badly injured, sparking what’s become a weeks-long standoff between the hospital’s leadership and employees calling for more workplace safety.

 Staff at the Tukwila psychiatric hospital say that on the evening of Aug.
 1, chaos erupted when a patient in crisis left his room, stole a key card from a nurse and ran around the hospital, tearing up patients’ medical records and threatening anyone who approached him.
-Up to 10 Cascade staff members, including Yirgu, were injured.
+Eleven Cascade staff members, including Yirgu, were injured.

 “I’m not in a place to tell you exactly what happened because there was so much struggle, but all I can say is that … I thought I was going to die,” Yirgu, 37, said.